sbrudz/life-react/README.md

 # Conway's Game of Life

-This project is an implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) using TypeScript, React, and Redux.
+This project is an implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) using React, Hooks, and TypeScript.
 It provides a graphical user interface to set the initial state and run the simulation.
-Why another implementation?
-For the fun of building it!

 The project structure is organized according to Charles Stover's [Optimal file structure for React applications](https://medium.com/@Charles_Stover/optimal-file-structure-for-react-applications-f3e35ad0a145).